 El Grito de Dolores at City Hall and Grand Park

 El Grito de Dolores (The Cry of Suffering) marked the beginning of the Mexican War of Independence.
 It is reenacted every year with a historic cry and bell ringing from the steps of LA City Hall.

 Mexican Independence Parade and Festival in East LA

-Street parade at 10:30 am followed by a street festival on Mednik between Cesar E. Chavez and First from 11 am to 5 pm.
+The street parade in the morning is followed by a street festival on Mednik between Cesar E. Chavez and First.

 Fiestas Patrias Mexican Independence Day on Olvera Street at El Pueblo de Los Angeles Historical Monument.

 Friday is entertainment on the gazebo stage at Plaza Kiosko.
 The rest of the weekend, the event also takes over Los Angeles Street and Main Street.

 Aquarium of the Pacific Baja Splash Cultural Festival